CSCfi/csc-user-guide/docs/apps/comsol.md

 # COMSOL Multiphysics

-The COMSOL Multiphysics<sup>®</sup> simulation environment facilitates all steps in the modeling process—defining your geometry, specifying your physics, meshing, solving and then post-processing your results.
+The COMSOL Multiphysics simulation environment facilitates all steps in the modeling process—defining your geometry, specifying your physics, meshing, solving and then post-processing your results.